 Golden is surrounded by rivers and lakes giving visitors ample opportunities to spend time on the water.
 From a gentle canoe ride, to stand-up paddle boarding, to hitting some whitewater in a kayak, you are going to have an amazing day enjoying the regions natural beauty.

-See options for equipment rentals and suggestions on where to paddle on the Tourism Golden website.
+See more options for equipment rentals and suggestions on where to paddle on the Tourism Golden website.

 Hiking in Golden

-Golden B.C. is a hikers paradise.
-To get your bearings upon arrival, start with the Rotary Trails, that take you around the downtown core and along the Kicking Horse River.
+Golden B.C. is a very popular place for hikers.
+To get your bearings upon arrival, start with the Rotary Trails, that take you around the downtown Golden and along the Kicking Horse River.